MicrosoftDocs/win32/desktop-src/DirectShow/cmediatype.md

 ---
-Description: The CMediaType class manages media types.
+description: The CMediaType class manages media types.
 This class inherits the AM\_MEDIA\_TYPE structure.
 It can be cast to a variable of type AM\_MEDIA\_TYPE. ms.assetid: ea3d03a1-cca4-4a6e-9d1d-4cebe710f913
 title: CMediaType class (Mtype.h) ms.topic: reference